 - Timely Payment of Invoices: Although more of an accounting policy than a planning tool, it is critical that invoices be routinely paid on time.
 The Treasurer’s goal is to pay invoices within 30 days of the invoice receipt.

 - Conservative Budgeting: It is prudent financial planning to under-budget for income and over budget for expenses.
-With this philosophy as a general guide, ISPRS has elected to budget expected revenue flow from meetings, including Congress and mid-term Commission Symposia, in a conservative manner.
+With this philosophy as a general guide, ISPRS has elected to budget expected revenue flow from meetings, including Congress, Geospatial Week and mid-term Commission Symposia, in a conservative manner.
 Similarly, membership retention estimates will be made conservatively, with the result that dues income will not be overestimated.
 All budgeting will take into consideration the prior year actual figures, with adjustments made as appropriate.
-Expenses will be analyzed by category and programme as a percentage of expected revenue, and amounts to be held in reserve will be identified as a budgeted item.
+Expenses will be analysed by category and programme as a percentage of expected revenue, and amounts to be held in reserve will be identified as a budgeted item.

 - Memorandums of Understanding and Long Term Agreements: While it may be desirable from time to time to enter into long term relationships with other organizations and individuals, including those for the conduct of meetings and conferences, publications, professional development, etc., it is critical that ISPRS address the financial and fiscal implications of those relationships.
 In order to ensure that the full organizational interests are addressed by these arrangements, and to maximize organizational buy-in to any agreement, such agreements must be documented in writing, include a budget that projects reasonable net proceeds, and be approved by the Council and/or the General Assembly (GA), as appropriate.